 In this article we will learn what is the correct placement of shared libraries with Enterprise Application running in an EAR file.
 In the second part of this tutorial we will learn a simple way to change the default lib directory in an ear file.

-A typical Enterprise application is made up of a Front-end Layer, a Persistence Layer and some common Classes referenced by both layers.
+A typical three-layers Enterprise application includes a Front-end Layer, a Persistence Layer and some common Classes referenced by both layers.

-Placing the common Classes in an EAR archive allows the EJB and Web Classloader to resolve correctly the utility Classes referenced, however you have to instruct JBoss about these Classes.
+The recommended practice is to place the shared Classes in an EAR archive.
+This allows the EJB and Web Classloader to resolve the common utility Classes referenced.
+However you have to instruct WildFly about these Classes.
 You have basically three options for referencing utility Classes:

 Though this is the fastest solution, it might not be supported in all application servers.
 For example Bea Weblogic uses the APP-INF/lib to load common libraries

-If you want even more customization for your application, you can use a JBoss specific deployment descriptor, named jboss-app.xml which is to be placed in the META-INF folder of your EAR.
+If you want even more customization for your application, you can use a JBoss/WildFly specific deployment descriptor, named jboss-app.xml which is to be placed in the META-INF folder of your EAR.